Sun Hung Kai Properties : Hong Kong's sky-high property prices prove resilient in face of protests | MarketScreener

 A traditional belief in bricks and mortar investment and a history of strong returns from property has helped Hong Kong home buyers keep the faith.

-Official data showed Hong Kong property prices rose close to 10% in the first seven months of the year, including a tiny 0.1% decline in July after the mass protests intensified in mid-June.
+Official data showed Hong Kong property prices rose 8.5% in the first eight months of the year.

+Data released on Monday showed August house prices dropped 1.37%, which was within expectations, following a tiny 0.1% decline in July after the mass protests intensified in mid-June.

-One reason for the smaller-than-expected drop was low transaction volumes during July, caused by a mismatch of price expectations between sellers and buyers.
+One reason for the smaller-than-expected drop in July was low transaction volumes, caused by a mismatch of price expectations between sellers and buyers.

-But with signs last month that sellers were more willing to reduce their initial asking prices, volumes have stabilized, according to realtors.
+But with signs sellers are now more willing to reduce their initial asking prices, volumes have stabilized, according to realtors.

 "There's still much real demand, and when sellers became more willing to cut prices by 10-20%, some buyers chose to enter the market," said Derek Chan, realtor Ricacorp's head of research.
 He estimates a 5% rise in prices for the full year, down from an earlier forecast of 10%.